You know those times when your heart junk seems to float right up to the surface?

 How to Realign Your Heart With God’s

-We’re going to ask God for two specific things: to search our hearts and to create a pure heart within us.
+Ask God for two specific things: to search your hearts and to create a pure heart within you.

 - “Search me, God, and know my heart; test me and know my anxious thoughts.” – Psalm 139:23 (NIV)